• Skip to primary navigation

 It's advised to make pies ahead of time so they have a chance to cool before serving.

-This pie can be made 1-2 days in advance and stored in the fridge or at room temperature (cover with a towel to prevent the pie from drying out) once they have cooled completely.
+This pie can be made 1-2 days in advance and stored in the fridge or at room temperature (cover with a towel to prevent the pie from drying out) once it has cooled completely.

-It's best to have them all made before your guests arrive for Thanksgiving dinner!
+It's best to have pies made before your guests arrive for Thanksgiving dinner!

 How Long Does This Pie Last?